 - 7% of respondents sought medical attention

-- 3 respondents attempted suicide
+- 3 respondents had suicide attempts associated with their challenging trip

 However, the respondents’ reports were not wholly negative.
 Although 39% rated their bad shroom trip as one of the most challenging events of their life, 84% stated they still received some benefit.
 Most reported that the challenging experience lasted over two hours, but not the entire trip duration.